Hjorthmedh/RGCmorphology/ms/intro.md

 ## Single features do not uniquely predict RGC type

-We first investigated whether any one feature could predict the RGC type.
+We first investigated whether any one morphological feature could predict the RGC type.
 Previous studies
 [@Kong2005; @Pushchin2009-ef5; @Volgyi2009; @Sumbul2014-vm]
 highlighted that stratification depth, relative to the two VAChT bands surrounding the inner plexiform layer, is a good predictor of RGC